dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 ---

+Every time a student cards into one of UCLA Recreation's facilities, a record is generated.
+Just last school year, there were [1.5] million records like that.
-1.5 million entrance records at UCLA Recreation facilities can tell us a lot about when students like going to the gym and inform when and where you should go work out ...
+They not only tell us a lot about how students use each facility, but also inform *where and when you should workout*.

-## Explain data ...
-The most immediate use of new data from 2015-2016 school year provided by ucla rec officials to Daily Bruin is to estimate traffic.
-While the anonymized entrace records provide data on when and where students enter a facility, a couple assumptions were needed to estimate traffic ...
-More details are explained in the methodology section ...
-For now, you can be confident that the estimates are accurate ...
+The most obvious use of the data – which includes all entrance records from the 2015 to 2016 school year – is to **estimate how many people are inside the gym at a given moment**.
+Because the anonymized records include only the timestamp of when a student entered the gym, but not the total headcount inside, we need a model to *estimate* traffic.
+That model would have to account for the fact that people who are in the gym at a given moment includes not only those who entered just now (for which we have actual data) but also *some proportion* of the people who entered *previously* and remained (here's where the model comes in).
+More details are explained later in the post, but for now, you can be rest assured that these estimates are solid.

-## Live traffic estimate ...
+## Live Traffic Estimate

+If we know the time of day and day of week, gym usage patterns are remarkably consistent.
+While UCLA Recreation no longer provides real time traffic, we can still fairly safely estimate, in real time, how busy a gym is based on historical data.

-Right now, Wooden is <span id='wooden-traffic-text'></span>, and BFit is <span id='bfit-traffic-text'></span>
+Right now, it's likely that Wooden is <span id='wooden-traffic-text'></span>, and BFit is <span id='bfit-traffic-text'></span>
 .

+> These live estimates are worded relative to other 1) times of day, and 2) days of week.
+> What if campus is not in session or gym hours are changed?
+Well your browser doesn't know that!

 ## Choosing between Wooden and BFit

-...
+Wooden has a much higher capacity than BFit, and **normally it has between two and four times as many people has BFit**.
+But occasionally, BFit reaches almost the same level of traffic as Wooden.
+In that case, we might argue that Wooden is the better, less crowdy place to workout.
+Conversely, at times when Wooden is *a lot* busier than BFit, BFit might be a better choice.

   <div class='ui centered medium header'>Wooden vs. BFit</div>
   <div class='ui centered one column grid'>